 Building or Contents insurance

 Lenders require that your new property has building insurance in place prior to settlement.
-If it is a house, you will need to organise it, but if it is an apartment, the body corporate insures the building.
+If it is a house, you will need to organise it, but if it is an apartment or unit, the body corporate/strata insures the building.

 Lender application fees

-There may be lender establishment fees, annual fees in advance, lender solicitors fees, valuation fees etc. This varies greatly between lenders and even between loans with the same lender.
+There may be lender establishment fees, annual fees in advance, lender solicitor fees, valuation fees etc. This varies greatly between lenders and even between loans with the same lender.